-Wires, wrinkled carpet and cords across floors create trip hazards.
+Wires, wrinkled carpet, and cords across the floors can all create trip hazards.

 Electrical cords and cables

-One third of home fires result from electrical extension cords.
-Now, add the risk of tripping or falling and it’s clear that it is wise to eliminate electrical cords across floors and doorways.
+One-third of home fires result from electrical extension cords.
+Now, add the risk of tripping or falling and it’s clear that it would be wise to eliminate electrical cords across floors and doorways.

 When thresholds are loose and not secured down properly, the risk of tripping or injury increases.
 They may rock back and forth or shift when not secured.
-At times guest are not really watching where they’re walking and loose thresholds are a risk for them.
+Often guests are not really watching where they’re walking, which especially makes loose thresholds a risk for them.

 When walking around a home, seldom are we looking down at the floor to see if there is something that we may trip over.
 Therefore, checking for trip hazardous around the home and removing them is a good idea.
 A few of the more common ones include: